taylorhayduk/taylorhayduk.github.io/_posts/2015-8-24-Decorators_Classes.md

 var arnold = Robot("I'll be back!");
 {% endhighlight %}

+**Protypal Class**

+Instead of using object literal notation to create a new instance, we create the new instance with:

+Object.create(ClassName.prototype)

-Protypal Class: Instead of using object literal notation to create a newInstance, we create the newInstance with: Object.create(ClassName.prototype).
-This .prototype is an ordinary object except that it is pre-built in JavaScript.
-You can add new functionality to the Class like so: ClassName.prototype.newMethod = function(){};
+This .prototype is just like the methods object above except that it is pre-built in JavaScript.
+You can add new functionality to the Class like so:

+ClassName.prototype.newMethod = function(){};

 {% highlight ruby linenos %}
 var Robot = function(catchPhrase) {